Can Large Language Models Predict the Outcome of Judicial Decisions?: Methodology

 The embeddings were generated using a BERT-based sentence embedding model from Sentence Transformers \cite{reimers2019sentencebertsentenceembeddingsusing}, specifically the paraphrase-multilingual-MiniLM-L12-v2 model\footnote{\url{https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2}}.
 This model supports multiple languages, including Arabic, and enables efficient semantic retrieval of relevant legal judgments.

-This following table illustrates how the model processes legal instructions and facts to predict judicial outcomes.
-It highlights the importance of clear prompts and structured data in enhancing LLM performance for tasks like Arabic LJP.
+This following table illustrates how the model processes legal instructions, facts, and reasons to predict judicial outcomes.
+It highlights the importance of clear prompts and structured data in enhancing LLM performance for Arabic LJP.